 Refer to pages 4, 5 and 6 for lifting and handling of conventional switchgear.
 Switchgear may consist of a single complete shipping group, or may be broken down into a number of shipping sections as in a long line-up.
 Refer to general arrangement drawings for instructions as to which shipping group should be installed first and in what sequence the remaining groups are to be installed.
-5 KV conventional switchgear must be lifted using 2-1/2" x-x strong (extra heavy) pipe.
-(Do not substitute a member of less strength except for a group of 4 cubicles or less of 5 Kvg in which case 2-1/2" Sch.
-No. 80 may be used).
+5 KV conventional switchgear must be lifted using 2.50" nom. x-x strong (extra heavy) pipe.
+(Do not substitute a member of less strength.)
 15 KV conventional switchgear is lifted with lifting lugs and cable clamps as shown in Figure 8.